How Do I Choose an Editor?

-If you do an Internet search, you will find innumerable book editors out there.
+If you do an internet search, you will find innumerable book editors out there.
 It can be overwhelming trying to sort through them.
 And like any other business, editors and writers range from incompetent to excellent.
-No matter who you choose to edit your manuscript, here are some questions to consider:
+I am a highly experienced editor, but no matter who you choose to edit your manuscript, website, or document, here are some questions to consider:

 1) How long has the editor been in business?